Off Beat Cinema: Hosts and special guests

-The series is hosted by a trio of beatnik characters who humorously discuss the movies on the show, whilst ingesting significant amounts of coffee at the Hungry Ear Coffeehouse.
+The series is usually hosted by a trio of beatnik characters who humorously discuss the movies on the show, whilst ingesting significant amounts of coffee at the Hungry Ear Coffeehouse.
+The specific members of the trio have changed over time, and as well, numerous episodes (especially from 2015/16) feature only a duo hosting.
+Also, relatively recently, the host trio has been expanded into a quartet.

 The show's original trio of hosts were led by the witty and irreverent "Maxwell Truth" ("Airborne" Eddy Dobosiewicz), high-energy bearded "Oscar Wild" (Matthew Bauer), and spacey-but-friendly chick "Zeena" (Liz Honig).
 Others were also seen in the coffeehouse, usually as extras.
 Occasionally, an odd aspiring poet named "Bird" was featured as a recurring player.

 Zeena was seen less frequently after the first year or so, often being replaced by a few rotating female characters, most frequently Loraine O'Donnell as "Luna".
 Bauer left the show in 1995, and the character of Oscar was replaced by the pseudo-profound beatnik artist and would-be philosopher "Bird" (Anthony Billoni, who by day serves as an anti-tobacco lobbyist).
 Shortly thereafter, the third host slot was permanently filled by "Zelda" (Stage and Film Actress Constance Caldwell), who was quite friendly with the boys, but also enjoyed deflating their pretensions with a well-timed barb.

 The trio of Maxwell, Zelda and Bird remained as hosts for the next 20 years.
 Each week they were often joined by guest stars like Emo Philips, Lauren Bacall, Pete Best of "The Beatles," and Keanu Reeves, and music acts like the Barenaked Ladies, the Tragically Hip, and Charming Disaster.